Shibden Hall: History

-The hall dates back to around 1420, when it was recorded as being inhabited by one William Otes.
-Prior to 1619, the estate was owned by the Savile and Waterhouse families.
+The hall dates back to around 1420 when it was recorded as being inhabited by one William Otes.
+Before 1612, the estate was owned by the Savile and Waterhouse families.
 The three families' armorial symbols are recorded in a stone-mullioned 20-light window at the hall.
+The property was acquired in 1612 on behalf of John Hemingway, who died young, and it was inherited in 1619 by Hemingway's uncle, Samuel Lister.

-For more than 300 years (c.
-1615–1926) the Shibden estate was in the hands of the Lister family, wealthy mill-owners and cloth merchants, the most famous resident being Anne Lister (1791–1840), who became sole owner of the hall after the death of her aunt.
-She commissioned York architect John Harper and landscape gardener Samuel Gray in 1830 to make extensive improvements to the house and grounds.
-A gothic tower was added to the building for use as a library and the major features of the park created, including terraced gardens, rock gardens, cascades and a boating lake.
+For more than 300 years (1619 to 1926), the Shibden estate was in the hands of the Lister family who were wealthy mill owners and cloth merchants.
+Its most famous resident was Anne Lister (1791–1840) who became sole owner of the hall after the death of her aunt.
+In 1830, she commissioned York architect John Harper and landscape gardener Samuel Gray to make extensive improvements to the house and grounds.
+A gothic tower was added to the building for use as a library, and the major features of the park were created, including terraced gardens, rock gardens, cascades and a boating lake.
 A "Paisley shawl" garden designed for the terrace by Joshua Major was added in the 1850s.
-After Anne Lister's death in 1840 in the Caucasus, the estate passed to her partner, Ann Walker, who died in 1854.
-Possession then returned to the Lister family, who donated it to Halifax Corporation in 1933.
-In 1934 the Corporation opened it as a museum.
-The estate became a public park in 1926 and the hall a museum in 1934.
+After Anne Lister's death in 1840, the estate passed to her partner Ann Walker, who died in 1854; ownership then returned to the Lister family.
+When John Lister experienced financial difficulties, Arthur McCrea took over the mortgages and subsequently donated the hall to Halifax Corporation, which opened it as a museum in 1934.
+The estate became a public park in 1926, and the hall a museum in 1934.

 The property has been a Grade II* listed building since 3 November 1954.
 The park and gardens were restored between 2007 and 2008 with almost £3.9 million from the Heritage Lottery Fund and £1.2 million from Calderdale Council.
 The gardens were listed Grade II on 27 June 2000.

-The hall is currently open to the public, the "West Yorkshire Folk Museum" being housed in an adjoining barn and farm buildings.
+The hall is currently open to the public, the West Yorkshire Folk Museum being housed in an adjoining barn and farm buildings.
 The hall has a variety of restored workshops, including a brewery, a basket-weaving shop, a tannery, a stable and an extensive collection of horse-drawn carriages.
-The park also contains a dry stone walling exhibition, children's play area and miniature steam railway.
+The park also contains a dry stone walling exhibition, a children's play area, and a miniature steam railway.

-The hall has been used for filming the movie Peterloo, and the 2019 and 2022 BBC/HBO television series Gentleman Jack about its former owner Anne Lister.
-As a result of the television series, watched by almost six million people each week, the hall saw a trebling of visitors, leading Calderdale Council to plan an extension of the opening times.
+The hall was used for filming the 2018 British historical drama Peterloo and the 2019/2022 BBC/HBO television series Gentleman Jack, which is based on the former owner Anne Lister.
+The television series attracted almost six million viewers each week and, as a result, the hall saw a trebling of visitors, leading Calderdale Council to plan an extension of the opening times.

-The oak-panelled music room contains a square piano, dated 1769, by John Pohlman, one of his oldest.
-The piano has never been restored, although the oak stand is not original.
+The music room contains a square piano made by John Pohlman; dated 1769, it is one of Pohlman's earliest.
+The piano is unrestored, though its stand is of a later date.